gaebor/CnC_Remastered_Collection/README.md

 `

 3. Create a new directory alongside ccmod.json inside your mod directory called Data.
+4. Put RedAlert.dll in this new Data directory.

+## Creating a Tiberian Dawn mod

+To create a TD mod that includes TiberianDawn.dll:

+1. Create a directory with the name you want for your mod.
+This directory should go ~/Documents/CnCRemastered/Mods/Tiberian_Dawn
+2. Inside your new mod directory, create a json file called ccmod.json.
+Below is an example for a mod named "Test".

+`
+{
+  "name": "Test",
+  "description": "Just a test",
+  "author": "alexlk42",
+  "load_order": 1,
+  "version_low": 2,
+  "version_high": 1,
+  "game_type": "TD"
+}
+`

+3. Create a new directory alongside ccmod.json inside your mod directory called Data.
-4. Put either the RedAlert.dll or the TiberianDawn.dll in this new Data directory.
+4. Put TiberianDawn.dll in this new Data directory.

 ## Loading the mod